braintree/pg_ha_migrations/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies and start a postgres docker container.
-Then, run `rake spec` to run the tests.
+Then, run `bundle exec rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+This project uses Appraisal to test against multiple versions of ActiveRecord; you can run the tests against all supported version with `bundle exec appraisal rspec`.

 Running tests will automatically create a test database in the locally running Postgres server.
 You can find the connection parameters in `spec/spec_helper.rb`, but setting the environment variables `PGHOST`, `PGPORT`, `PGUSER`, and `PGPASSWORD` will override the defaults.